-For a full description of the advanced algorithm functionalities in AIMMS see Chapter 16 in the Language Reference.
+For a full description of the advanced algorithm functionalities in AIMMS see Implementing Advanced Algorithms for Mathematical Programs.

 Outer approximation is a well-known basic approach to solve Mixed Integer Nonlinear Programming models.
 The underlying algorithm is an interplay between two solvers, namely one for solving mixed integer linear models and one for solving nonlinear models.
 Our open implementation of the Outer Approximation Algorithm allows users to fine-tune it to their specific model.

 An algorithm to solve stochastic models using a stochastic Benders approach and a module to visualize stochastic scenario trees is included with AIMMS.
 The Benders decomposition algorithm can be faster for stochastic models than solving the deterministic equivalent with a linear programming solver.
 Our open implementation allows modelers to fine-tune it to their specific stochastic model and to use advanced features of the GMP library to solve multiple sub-problems in parallel, which may drastically reduce the total solution time.